remg427/misp42splunk/README.md

 # misp42splunk
-A Splunk app to use MISP as a backend (lookup and store events) If you have TheHive installed, you also may create alerts
+A Splunk app to use MISP as a backend (lookup and store events) If you have TheHive installed, you also may create alerts.

+in short, you can:
+1. easily configure the app from Splunk GUI; no need to edit files via the console
+2. get ioc from MISP instance: |mispgetioc
+3. send alerts to TheHive:
+    - results may have one column per artifacts or,
+    - results must have at least 2 columns named **type** (of artifacts) and **value**
+4. create events in MISP
+    - results must have at least 2 columns named **type** (of attributes) and **value**
+    - results may have one column per artifacts;  in this case use **_** instead of **-** as Splunk does not like fields such as ip-src. the script will replace _ by -.

 # Credits
 This app is largely inspired by https://github.com/xme/splunk/tree/master/getmispioc and the associated blog https://blog.rootshell.be/2017/10/31/splunk-custom-search-command-searching-misp-iocs/ for MISP interactions.